skycatminepokie/autocut/README.md

 12. Run `/autocut finish`
 13. When it's finished a new video starting with `cut` will be in your recordings folder.

 You can also optionally run `/autocut finish "path/to/database"` to cut an old video.
 This will fail if the original video is moved or deleted.
+Databases are stored in `.minecraft/autocut/recordings`.

 ## Dependencies
 - Includes [OBS WebSocket Java](https://github.com/obs-websocket-community-projects/obs-websocket-java), used under [MIT](https://github.com/obs-websocket-community-projects/obs-websocket-java/blob/develop/LICENSE)